dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - For individual repository builds, the build process will restore the dependencies from build output packages.
 - For the VMR build shared components are built with the first band and put in a local NuGet feed.
 Other bands restore shared components from the feed.

-Upon inspection of the proposals, the above **doesn't differ for the given proposal which means the selected architecture doesn’t really affect the build** and we don’t need to consider it during evaluation.
-There will, however, be a change to the build process needed to accommodate for the new locations of the bands within the VMR.
+Upon inspection of the proposals, the above seems to work for both proposals as we'd be able to supply all of the sources.
+However, the difference lies in the build process itself.
+For SDK branches, this does not really differ as the layout stays roughly the same.
+For side-by-side folders, the build would get more complicated than today as each component would have to know which SDK folder of its dependency it should use.
+It seems quite error prone and difficult to figure out where dependencies came from once we have built everything.
+For this reason, the SDK branches solution wins but the impact on the final architecture is not as big as this would be a one-time cost.

 ### Code flow